June Birthstone May 10, 2021 – Posted in: Jewelry Blog

 Caring For Your June Birthstone Jewelry

-You should always wipe pearls with a damp cloth after every wearing, to remove any sweat or other substances which will damage the outer layer of nacre.
-Moonstone and alexandrite should be washed only with warm water and mild soap, before drying with a clean lint-free cloth.
+You should always wipe pearls with a damp cloth after every wearing, to remove any sweat or other substances which will damage the outer layer of the nacre.
+Wash moonstone and alexandrite with warm water and mild soap, before drying with a clean lint-free cloth.

 Learn about the Other Birthstones